-If you want people to have a shared responsibility in terms of the outcomes of meetings – then it makes sense to give them a chance to give input and help shape the agenda for the meeting.
-If participants feel engaged with the agenda then this will help ensure the outcome of the meeting is achieved.
+If you want people to have a shared responsibility in terms of the outcomes of meetings – then it makes sense to give them a chance to give input and help shape the agenda.
+If participants feel engaged then this will help ensure the outcome of the meeting is achieved.

 Below are some ideas for how to set an agenda which engages participants: